whisperengine-ai/psa-ai-frameworks/HOW_AI_CREATES_FRAMEWORKS.md

 - The math looks like it fits together
 - The explanations are logical
 - **None of this proves it describes reality**

+**Another way to think about it:**

+You can create a detailed, internally consistent rulebook for:
+- How wizards earn their ranks (First-Level to Arch-Mage)
+- How spell power is calculated (Intelligence × Mana ÷ Difficulty)
+- How different schools of magic interact

+Every rule fits with every other rule perfectly.
+No contradictions.

+**Does this prove magic is real?** No.

+**Does this prove your magic system would work?** No.

+**It just proves you created a consistent fictional system.**

+**AI-generated frameworks are the same: consistent fiction dressed as fact.**

 **Warning**: When challenged on lack of external validation, frameworks may employ self-sealing tactics:
 - Shift from "check my math" to "you're too materialist"